in28minutes/java-a-course-for-beginners/README.md

 - Java New Features
   - From Interview Guide
 - Pitfalls
+- What else should a great developer do?
   - 4 Principles of Simple Design
+  - Unit Testing
--
+  - TDD

 ## Course Checklist